 Clinical biofeedback has proven to be an effective way of treating anxiety, depression, and other disorders, and VR could help that even more by providing further immersive biofeedback visualizations.
 Scientific literature have shown that using tools such as temperature monitors and heart rate monitors to display a patient’s bodily functions in hopes of training patients to control these functions has helped the patient alleviate many of these disorders through repeated practice.
 Furthermore, a study done by the psychology department of Università Cattolica del Sacro Cuore showed that adding VR tools to this treatment helped patients better and faster learn relaxation techniques, resulting in more effective treatment.

-Written by Joshua Yang and Shreya Sudarshana, team leads of VR at Berkeley’s Biofeedback VR team.
+Written by Joshua Yang and Claudia Korea, team leads of XR at Berkeley’s Biofeedback VR team.